 Playing for the lowly Phils, at the age of 29, Tabor should have had some more years to play, but his best years were behind him.
 His war experience may have taken a toll on his skills as it did other returning vets.
 Tabor also had a reputation for being a heavy drinker before going into the Army.
 After two seasons, Jim was consigned to the minors where he continued to play for a number of years.

 Before the war, Tabor showed better than average power and speed.
 He was good enough to take over the third base spot from Pinky Higgins, who had set a record in 1938 with 12 consecutive base hits, and was, at the end of 1938, a lifetime .305 hitter.
 Rawhide had 1,021 lifetime hits.
 324 of these were for extra bases.
 From 1938 through 1941, Tabor stole 47 bases.
-Tabor, who took little guff from anyone, threatened Ted Williams while at Minneapolis after Williams' poor play in left had cost the Millers a game.
+Tabor, who took little guff from anyone, threatened Ted Williams while with the Minneapolis Millers after Williams' poor play in left had cost the Millers a game.
 Another time, he told off hothead Lefty Grove, who had come over to third to give Rawhide some flack.